KenzieHQ/Sahabat-KTB/README.md

-# Sahabat KTB - Discussion Forum
+# Thinkery - Discussion Forum

 A discussion forum website built with HTML, CSS, JavaScript, and Supabase.